dogtim/AmazingTalkerAssessment/README.md

 ### :white_check_mark: Review the calendar of tutor
 - Please show it by week unit
-- You can not look the past infomation.
+- You can not look the past information.

 ### :white_check_mark: To show the local time zone after you switching the system setting
 - The calendar will show the available and booked time according to the time zone